vgrillot/cheatsheets/python_training.md

 Particular test which should be ALWAYS true

 _Use it as much as you can_
-- for structure and mandatory fields
+- for mandatory conditions, objects, fields, ...
-- NOT for functional condition
+- NOT for functional conditions

 ```
 assert <condition>
 ```

-assert are for developers, and can be ignored in produciton mode !
+assert are for developers,

+and can be ignored in production mode !

 >>